Let's Assemble Us a Classic Skittle Lantern Corp

 Dreaming Up Some Golden Age Lanterns

-Comic books fans, especially those you follow DC ComicsOne of the two biggest comic publishing companies in the world (and, depending on what big events are going on, the number one company), DC Comics is the home of Superman, Batman, Wonder Woman, and just about every big superhero introduced in the 1930s and 1940s., likely know of Alan Scott, the original Green Lantern.
-Debuting first in All American Comics before being spun off into his own comics, the original run of Green Lantern, Alan became a founding member of the Justice Society of America.
+Comic books fans, especially those who follow DC ComicsOne of the two biggest comic publishing companies in the world (and, depending on what big events are going on, the number one company), DC Comics is the home of Superman, Batman, Wonder Woman, and just about every big superhero introduced in the 1930s and 1940s., likely know of Alan Scott, the original Green LanternMade up of aliens from sectors scross space, the Green Lantern Corp. defends the universe against threats with the power of the Green Light of Willpower..
+Debuting first in All American Comics before being spun off into his own series, the original run of Green Lantern, Alan became a founding member of the Justice Society of America.
 Using the powers of his magical lantern (and his fabulously flamboyant costume), Alan defended his city, and the world at large, during the Golden Age of Comics.
-You know, right up until the mid-1950s when superhero comics weren't cool anymore and westerns became the thing to read.
-Most of the major comics ended their runs during this western phase (except for BatmanOne of the longest running, consistently in-print superheroes ever (matched only by Superman and Wonder Woman), Batman has been a force in entertainment for nearly as long as there's been an entertainment industry.
+You know, right up until the mid-1950s when superhero comics weren't cool anymore and Westerns became the thing to read.
+Most of the major comics ended their runs during this Western phase (except for BatmanOne of the longest running, consistently in-print superheroes ever (matched only by Superman and Wonder Woman), Batman has been a force in entertainment for nearly as long as there's been an entertainment industry.
 It only makes sense, then that he is also the most regularly adapted, and consistently successful, superhero to grace the Silver Screen., SupermanThe first big superhero from DC Comics, Superman has survived any number of pretenders to the throne, besting not only other comic titans but even Wolrd War II to remain one of only three comics to continue publishing since the 1940s., and Wonder WomanLong considered the third pillar of the DC Comics "Trinity", Wonder Woman was one of the first female superheroes ever created.
-Running for as long as Batman or Superman (and without breaks despite a comic downturn in the 60s that killed superhero comics for about a decade), Wondie has the honor to be one of the longest serving, and most prolific, superheroes ever.), and it wasn't until the 1960s when superheros became cool again (leading to the Silver Age of Comics).
+Running for as long as Batman or Superman (and without breaks despite a comic downturn in the 60s that killed superhero comics for about a decade), Wondie has the honor to be one of the longest serving, and most prolific, superheroes ever.), and it wasn't until the 1960s when superheroes became cool again (leading to the Silver Age of Comics).

 Of course, the Silver Age had different versions of classic heroes.
 The flamboyant, magical Alan Scott Green Lantern was swapped out for a sci-fi cop Green Lantern, Hal Jordan, who used his own Willpower (and not magic) to power the ring, and that version of the character would become the predominant one for the rest of DC's history.
 Alan Scott did eventually come back, first as a hero on an alternate Earth, and then (when continuities were merged) as an elder statesman of the current continuity.
 And then, much more recently, other lanterns were introduced: Red (Rage), Orange (Avarice), Yellow (Fear), Blue (Hope), Indigo (Compassion), and Violet (Love).
 Dubbed by some as the "Skittle Lanterns", this group of people battle each other, and at times larger threats that could destroy the universe, all while having cool adventures in space.